Jane Elliott: Personal life

 Elliott was married to Darald Elliott (1934–2013) from 1955 until his death, and she has four children.
 They maintained residences in Osage, Iowa and Sun City, California.
 On May 24, 2019, Jane Elliott was awarded the honorary degree Doctor of Humane Letters by CSU Bakersfield.

+In popular culture

+Elliot and her experiment have been the subject of several documentaries and reenactments: